PTPL SEED LIBRARY UPDATES

 - What is a seed library?

 Various fruit, vegetable, herb, and pollinator flowers are available.
-You can scan through the binder of seed packets to see what is currently available. - How do I check out seeds?
+You can scan through the binder of seed packets and search our online seed list to see what is currently available. - How do I 'check out' seeds?

 If you have a recommendation or other feedback, please leave a note on the sign-out sheet. - I checked out seeds, but what do I do next?

-Seed packets have some basic planting information, and we have some brochures that also cover the basics.
-Different plants and varieties require very different care.
-We strongly encourage you to review the provided information in the binder and search online to find more information from the seed provider. - How can I donate seeds?
+Seed packets provide basic planting information, but different plants and varieties require different care.
+We encourage you to search our online seed list for more information from the seed provider. - How can I donate seeds?

-You can donate seeds by completing a seed donation form and dropping your seeds off at the front desk.
+You can donate seeds by completing a seed donation form and dropping your seeds at the seed library.
 Unopened seeds in their original package do not need a form completed.
-Please note that the state has certain criteria that must be met to redistribute seeds. - What other gardening resources does the library have?
+We do not circulate seeds more than 3 years old.
+Please note that the state has certain criteria that must be met to redistribute seeds.
+Seeds that cannot be added directly to the seed library are left for others to peruse at their own risk. - What other gardening resources does the library have?

-In addition to books and magazines about gardening and plants, there are also several Great Courses and Gale Courses that can help you learn more.
+In addition to books and magazines about gardening and plants, there are also some Great Courses that can help you learn more.
 We have programs throughout the year to support you as well.